rob-gage/compose/README.md

 Compose allows the definition of recursive functions.
 Currently it only supports recursion of named functions, but recursion from within lambdas is a planned feature.

 ![Recursive Functions Example](assets/compose-recursive.gif)

+## Installation

+The Compose interactive environment, Compositor, can be installed from Cargo.

+`cargo install compositor`

+To run it, use command `cmpstr`.